Pogayo/Pogayo/README.md

 ## 🧐 About
 - 😄 Pronouns: She/Her
-- 🏄‍I love developer communities.
+- 🏄‍ I love developer communities.
-- 🔭 I am currently a [WomenTechmakers](https://www.womentechmakers.com/ambassadors) Kigali Ambassador,  and ALU chapter president for [Alliance4ai](https://www.alliance4ai.org/)
+- 🔭 I am currently a [WomenTechmakers](https://www.womentechmakers.com/ambassadors) Kigali Ambassador,  and ALU chapter president for [Alliance4ai](https://www.alliance4ai.org/).
-- 😄 I usually take part in hackathons as a #Participant and a #Organiser
+- 😄 I usually take part in hackathons as a #Participant and a #Organiser.
 - 🌱 Trying to get into public speaking.
-I organise workshops, webinars to help learners grow
+I organise workshops, webinars to help learners grow.
-- 🌱 I’m currently strengthening my machine learning skills
+- 🌱 I’m currently strengthening my machine learning skills.
-- 👯 I’m looking to collaborate on NLP projects(especially those focused on low-resourced African languages)
+- 👯 I’m looking to collaborate on NLP projects (especially those focused on low-resourced African languages).
-- 🌱 Also love Open Source and seeking to grow in this area
+- 🌱 Also love Open Source and seeking to grow in this area.
-- 💻 Prpgramming Languages: Python, Javascript, HTML, CSS, Java, Dart
+- 💻 Programming Languages: Python, Javascript, HTML, CSS, Java, Dart

 ## Say Hello!
 - ⚡ Fun fact: I love food, therefore I love interacting with new people (I believe everyone can share with me a new delicacy!)